Meet the Vancouver actor who appeared in 27 Hallmark films, usually as Kenny - ExBulletin

 “[Actors] sometimes struggles with the Hallmark genre.
 They think it’s a little too positive, too happy.
 I remind those actors who always want to play the drama … like Bourne’s identity“said Wong.

-“These Hallmark movies are actually more true to life, I would say nice people are doing the best they can given their circumstances.”
+“These Hallmark movies are actually more true to life, I would say nice people do the best they can under their circumstances.”

-Wong said his experience on the Hallmark set opened up other opportunities for him.
+Wong said his experience on the Hallmark Set led to other opportunities.

 “They have given me so much in terms of working relationships and often on set and on screen, I can’t help but get in the Christmas spirit when I do them now.”